 Data collection is crucial for building a model because the better the quality of input data the better accurate the predictions in real-world scenarios.

-After collecting all the data, we need to focus on data preprocessing, the process of transforming raw data into a format suitable for training and testing our models.
+After collecting all the data, we need to focus on feature engineering, the process of transforming raw data into a format suitable for training and testing our models.

 Some common data preprocessing techniques are: